Reading time: 4 min.

 Bulimia and hair loss

 Hair loss stemming from anorexia is usually temporary.
-That means when you begin to eat more, your hair will usually return.
+That means when you begin to eat more, healthy hair growth will usually return.

 To reverse the effects of anorexia hair loss, you should speak to your GP or a mental health professional.
 They can refer you to a specialist who can help you overcome your eating disorder.